linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-20-building-debian-pkgs.md

 Its on my TODO list to understand the real power behind this `dpkg-buildpackage` wrapper.

+## What I am using for now

+I think for now, I'll be playing with `git-buildpackage`.
+My working example will continue to be the sflowtool package.

+To build the sflowtool on a particular platform, [git clone the sflowtool repo I maintain](http://github.com/skamithi/sflowtool.git) and run `git-buildpackage`
 ## References

 [Packaging New Ubuntu Software](http://packaging.ubuntu.com/html/packaging-new-software.html)